T1mOk3/supreme-train/README.md

-# supreme-train
+# Android application for SMBU-BIT campus navigation via Wi-Fi
-This repository is for practicing the GitHub Flow
+This repository is for importing files and avoiding mistakes, when changing files

-I want to get used to GitHub in order to become better at what i am doing
+Here I`ll place main files of my project, except databases and some drawables